wan-yang/COLUMBIA-COVID19-PROJECTIONS-FOR-NYC/README.md

 #### 1.5.
 Network SEIRSV model by age group:
 This system, built on Model 1.4, further accounts for vaccination.
 For the additional vaccination module, we model two doses of vaccine, according to currently available vaccines like the Pfizer-BioNTech vaccine.
 Based on Polack et al., we assume that vaccine efficacy is 85% fourteen days after the first dose and 95% seven days after the second dose.
 Note that here we use a vaccine efficacy estimate slightly lower than that reported for the first dose (~90% within 3-4 week of follow-up for the Pfirzer-BioNTech or Moderna vaccines) to account for the potential of lower efficacy outside the 3-4 week window should the 2nd dose be delayed.
 For more detail, please see https://www.medrxiv.org/content/10.1101/2021.01.21.21250228v1

 #### 1.6.
-Network SEIRSV model by age group, trained on covid case, emergency department visit, and mortality data
+Network SEIRSV model by age group, trained on covid case, ED visit, and mortality data
 This system uses the same model as in 1.6.
-However, in addition to case and mortality data, the model is further trained on age-grouped, UHF specific data on confirmed covid emergency department visit.
+However, in addition to case and mortality data, the model is further trained on age-grouped, UHF specific data on confirmed covid emergency department (ED) visit.
 This addtional dataset likely allows more accurate estimates for younger age groups (those <45 years), for whom infection fatality risk is relatively low.

 ### 2. Data